Sreeram04/Inverted_pendulum/README.md

 ## Agents used :-
 i.
 Deep Deterministic Policy Gradient (DDPG) is used for Continous action space.<br>
 ii.
-Deep Q Network (DQN) and Double Deep Q Network (DDQN) is used for Discrete action space.
+Deep Q Network (DQN) and Double Deep Q Network (DDQN) is used for Discrete action space.<br>
+Note:- Code for agents were taken from other repositories and keras official documentation.

 ## Result :-
 Except for DQN the other agents were able to make the pendulum in a nearly stable upright position.<br>